openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/03-scaling/assignment.md

 ![View Pods](../assets/view-pods.jpg)

 You can see that we now have 2 replicas.
-Now, let's take a look at OpenShift's self healing feature.
-Self Healing ensures that the number of pods you declare for your application are always running.
+Now, let's take a look at OpenShift's self-healing feature.
+Self Healing ensures that the number of pods you declare for your application is always running.

 # Understanding application "self healing"